stgeorgeshurstville/bulletin/_docs/reflectionQuestions.md

 ### Questions:
 - How do you choose a church (what happened? what criteria do you use?)
 - Please read through Acts 18 and the whole of 1 Corinthians (at home).
 Paul wrote several letters to the church at Corinth.
 We know there were at least 4 and only 2 have been included into the Canon.
-Write down everything you can remember about the church at Corinth:
+Write down everything you can remember about the church at Corinth
   - Would you choose to be part of the Corinthian church?
 Why and why not?

 - How does Paul ‘see’ the Corinthian Church (v.2)?
 How does he describe them (what do these terms mean)?